Mattheus85/BarkPark/project_documents/design_document.md

 * If the user ID is not found, will throw a `UserNotFoundException`

 ## 6.9 *CreateReviewActivity*
-* Accepts `POST` requests to `/parks/:parkId/reviews`.
+* Accepts `POST` requests to `/reviews`.
-* Accepts data to create a new review including a required user ID, a review rating, and an optional review title and review body.
+* Accepts data to create a new review including a required parkId, a required user ID, a required review rating, and an optional review title and review body.
-* Returns the corresponding ReviewModel, which includes a unique review ID, assigned by the Parks Review Service.
+* Returns the corresponding ReviewModel.
 * For usability, we will limit the available ratings to only the numbers `1-5`.
   * If the user ID is not found, will throw a `UserNotFoundException`.
   * If the park ID is not found, will throw a `ParkNotFoundException`.

 ![CreateReviewActivityImage](../bark_park_app/resources/images/create-review-activity.png)

-## 6.10 *GetParkReviewsActivity*
+## 6.10 *GetReviewsActivity*
-* Accepts `GET` requests to `/parks/:parkId/reviews`.
+* Accepts `GET` requests to `/reviews`.
-* Accepts a park ID and returns the corresponding ReviewsModel.
+* Retrieves a list of reviews
+  * Requires at least one query parameter of type `parkId` or `userId`
+    * If only the `parkId` parameter is provided, this API will filter the list to include only reviews for the specified park
+      * If `parkId` is invalid or doesn't exist, will throw a `ParkNotFoundException`
+      * If there are no reviews for the specified park, will return an empty list
+    * If only the `userId` parameter is provided, this API will filter the list to include only reviews created by the specified user
+        * If `userId` is invalid or doesn't exist, will throw a `UserNotFoundException`
+        * If there are no reviews for the specified user, will return an empty list
+    * If both the `parkId` and `userId` parameters are provided, this API will return a singleton list including the unique review specified
+        * If `parkId` is invalid or doesn't exist, will throw a `ParkNotFoundException`
-   * If the park ID is not found, will throw a `ParkNotFoundException`.
+        * If `userId` is invalid or doesn't exist, will throw a `UserNotFoundException`
+        * If there is no review that matches the specified user and park, will return an empty list

 ![GetParkReviewsActivityImage](../bark_park_app/resources/images/get-park-reviews-activity.png)

 ## 6.11 *UpdateReviewActivity*
-* Accepts `PUT` requests to `/users/:userId/reviews/:reviewId`.
+* Accepts `PUT` requests to `/reviews/:parkId/:userId`.
-* Accepts data to update a review including a user ID, an updated review rating, a park ID, and an optional text body.
+* Accepts data to update a review including the optional parameters review rating, review title, and review body.
+If any of these optional parameters are not included the updated review will use the existing values.
 Returns the updated review.
 * If the user ID is not found, will throw a `UserNotFoundException`.
 * If the park ID is not found, will throw a `ParkNotFoundException`.
 * For usability, we will limit the available ratings to only the numbers `1-5`.
+* For security concerns, we will validate all provided parameters to ensure they do not contain any invalid characters: `“ ‘ \ `
+* If any of provided parameters contains any of the invalid characters, will throw an `InvalidAttributeValueException`

 ![UpdateReviewActivityImage](../bark_park_app/resources/images/update-review-activity.png)

 ## 6.12 *DeleteReviewActivity*
-* Accepts `DELETE` requests to `/users/:userId/reviews/:reviewId`
+* Accepts `DELETE` requests to `/reviews/:parkId/:userId`
 * Accepts data to delete a review including a user ID and a park ID.
   Returns the deleted ReviewModel.
    * If the user ID is not found, will throw a `UserNotFoundException`.